-- an injury resulting from damage to live electricity cables is usually caused by electric shock or the explosive effects of arcing current and by the fire or flames which may follow when the sheath of a cable is penetrated by an object.
+- damage which causes an immediate escape.
+In this case, there is a risk to those working at the site - damage which causes an escape some time after the incident.
+This may be through damage which weakens the asset casing or the result of poor reinstatement practice.
+In this instance, the public is mainly at risk. - Electricity - an injury resulting from damage to live electricity cables is usually caused by electric shock or the explosive effects of arcing current and by the fire or flames which may follow when the sheath of a cable is penetrated by an object.
 Damage and injury may also occur if the cable is crushed or contact is made between the individual phases of a cable.
 The presence of gas or a mixture of gases in a trench could be ignited by an electrical charge or an electrical arc resulting in a fire or explosion, the severity of which depends on the gaseous mixture

 - gas can be present in the ground due to gas pipe damage or leakage, sewage pits, chemical reactions or leaching and the accumulation of airborne gases in low lying areas.
-Gas can also be introduced by the nature of the work being undertaken such as oxy-acetylene cutting or chemical grouting - consideration should be given to conducting a risk assessment to determine if a trench or the work constitutes a confined space.

-Petroleum or oil pipelines

-- the result of damaging these assets is similar to that of gas assets.
+Gas can also be introduced by the nature of the work being undertaken such as oxy-acetylene cutting or chemical grouting - consideration should be given to conducting a risk assessment to determine if a trench or the work constitutes a confined space. - Petroleum or oil pipelines - the result of damaging these assets is similar to that of gas assets.
 However, there is the additional risk of significant environmental issues such as contamination of waterways.

-Water pipes and sewers
+• Water pipes and sewers

 - some pipelines transport water under high pressure.
 Some older water pipes are also made from asbestos cement.
-Damaged water pipes have great potential to affect other assets and structures, either directly or by washing away their supports ie thrust - the main danger from sewer damage is the contamination of a broken water main or asset, damage to the environment or disease from exposure to sewage.
+Damaged water pipes have great potential to affect other assets and structures, either directly or by washing away their supports ie thrust blocks - the main danger from sewer damage is the contamination of a broken water main or asset, damage to the environment or disease from exposure to sewage.
 Some sewer lines are high pressure.
 Toxic and explosive gases may also be present in both sewer lines and stormwater drains - persons working on metallic water pipes are at risk of electric shock due to an electrical fault near a customer's premises or a mains neutral fault in the street.
 Metallic water pipes are usually bonded to the electrical earthing system and are a path of low resistance.
 Stray electrical current will often flow through the bonded metallic water pipe.
 When the pipe is cut or disconnected, either side of the pipe could become live causing a person to receive a serious or fatal electric shock.
 The consumer is also at risk of an electric shock under the same circumstances.